TolikPylypchuk/Cineaste/docs/05-technical.md

 their structure and relations.

 The only table which should be elaborated on is the 'Settings' table.
-It contains key-value pairs for some general file settings which don't fit into other settings.
+It contains key-value pairs for some general file settings which don't fit into other places.
 Currently each file contains five such key-value pairs:

 - List name (list.name)
 - List version (list.version)